 There was a lot of exploration and amplification, a lot of talk about the previous two decades and all we had come through.
-He was complimentary, he noted that we were practically the only people in the industry who actually made money, he noted that we did it with a fraction of the capital everyone else used, but he concluded in his crackly Midwestern drawl, “You know Patrick, in boardrooms across America there are people who see two big steamrollers bearing down on them, Amazon and Wal-Mart.
-They have underinvested in their own websites, they are discovering it is turning out to be a lot harder to catch up than they expected… I really think you should solve someone else’s problem.”
-Meaning: Sell the Retail side of the business to a brick-and-mortar retailer who has underinvested in technology and who wants to leapfrog to a hybrid brick-and-click solution.
+He was complimentary, he noted that we were practically the only people in the industry who made money, he noted that we did it with a fraction of the capital everyone else used, but he concluded in his crackly Midwestern drawl, “You know Patrick, in boardrooms across America there are people who see two steamrollers bearing down on them, Amazon and Wal-Mart.
+They have under-invested in their own websites, they are discovering it is turning out to be harder to catch up than they expected… I really think you should solve someone else’s problem.”
+Meaning: Sell the Retail side of the business to a brick-and-mortar retailer who wants to leapfrog to a hybrid brick-and-click solution.
 Focus on blockchain.

 I flew to New York and saw Ken Langone.
 He told me there was one banker he uses for anything to do with the Retail industry: Andrew Taussig, of Guggenheim.
 I contacted Andy, and by September we were putting the case together.
 He told me that the goal would be to get at least a couple players interested at the same time, and then force them to start bidding against each other for the firm.
 As I am sure all clients do, I asked him, “How long is this going to take?”
 He told me, “Patrick, selling a company is like baking a soufflé.
 It takes what it takes and there is no rushing it.”